 Dorris is a tiny city located in the state of California.
 With a population of 851 people and just one neighborhood, Dorris is the 772nd largest community in California.

-Because occupations involving physical labor dominate the local economy, Dorris is generally considered to be a blue-collar town.
-57.09% of the Dorris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dorris is a blue-collar town, with 57.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dorris is a city of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dorris who work in farm management occupations (37.37%), healthcare suport services (15.92%), and teaching (7.27%).

 Telecommuters are a relatively large percentage of the workforce: 11.24% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.